 Check out the furthest each seed has gone in the tournament for more.

-Connecticut became the first ever No. 7 seed to win it all in 2014, leaving only the No. 5 seeds as the only of the top eight seeds to have never won the title.
-With that said, there have been three occasions where a No. 5 seed has advanced to the championship game.
+Connecticut became the first No. 7 seed to win the title in 2014, which currently leaves the No. 5 seed as the only top-eight seed to have never won a national championship.

-These trends should give you a better idea where the percentages are when filling out your NCAA tournament bracket this March.
+These trends should give you a better idea of the percentages when filling out your NCAA tournament bracket this March.

 More Tournament History Articles